yanchogeorgiev/protobufjs-wrapper-types/README.md

 Protobuf.js does not have support for [Wrapper Types](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf) other than `.google.protobuf.Any`.

 This (small) package adds Javascript support for [`google.protobuf.Timestamp`](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Timestamp) through the Date class.

-This means that any Date object with Protobuf type `google.protobuf.Timestamp` will be serialized to Google's Wrapper Type, and be deserialized back into a Date object.
+Any Date object with Protobuf type `google.protobuf.Timestamp` will be serialized to Google's Wrapper Type, and be deserialized back into a Date object.

 This package is a **superset** of Protobuf.js.
 It just injects a custom handler for `google.protobuf.Timestamp` and then calls the upstream `protobufjs.loader()`.
 Just the synchronous loader function is implemented as this is intended to be used with NestJS.